Baldric (horse): Assessment

 The independent Timeform organisation assigned Baldric a peak rating of 131 in 1964.
 In their book A Century of Champions, based on a modified version of the Timeform system, John Randall and Tony Morris rated Baldric an "average" winner of the 2000 Guineas.

 Stud record

 Baldric began his stud career in France before being sold and exported to Japan in 1973.
 The best of his European offspring included the Irish Derby winner Irish Ball and the Irish 1000 Guineas winner Favoletta.
 He also sired Without Fear (out of Never Too Late) who became a leading sire in Australia.
 In Japan he sired Kyoei Promise who won the Autumn Tenno Sho and finished second in the Japan Cup in 1983.
 Baldric died in Japan on 26 August 1986.

 Pedigree

-Through his dam Two Cities, Baldric was inbred 4 x 4 to Sir Gallahad, meaning that this stallion appears twice in the fourth generation of his pedigree.
+Baldric is inbred 4D x 4D to the stallion Sir Gallahad, meaning that he appears fourth generation twice on the dam side of his pedigree.